Managing Marketing Campaigns

 Registering discount percentages

-When you have set up your campaign, decided what segments you want the campaign to cover, and set the starting and ending dates, you register the discount percentage that the customer will receive on the individual items on the lines in the Sales Line Discounts window.
-You can also register the sales prices for the individual items on the lines in the Sales Prices window.
-You can access both windows from the campaign card.
+When you have set up your campaign, decided what segments you want the campaign to cover, and set the starting and ending dates, you register the discount percentage that the customer will receive on the individual items on the lines on the Sales Line Discounts page.
+You can also register the sales prices for the individual items on the lines on the Sales Prices page.
+You can access both pages from the campaign card.

 When you have set up the sales prices/line discounts and the segments on the campaign card, you must activate them so that the campaign prices/discounts will be reflected on the lines.